rebootl/linux-speech-typer/README.md

-# speech-typer-gui
+# linux-speech-typer
-Linux speech-to-text input w/ system tray
+Linux speech-to-text tool w/ system tray

 Once running spoken text will be typed at the current cursor location.